jackhman/sergio-martin-rubio-site/_posts/2019-06-31-java-socket-io-and-nio.md

 **java.nio** is a non blocking API for socket connections which means you are not tight to the number of threads available.
 With this library one thread can handle multiple connections at once.

-{% include figure.html image="https://lh3.googleusercontent.com/UPsm3Jc2Gicv6fHuIqnSjOrwvXhO73u5bDYcWMU2WtuCKM9Q6ePPEGoJPKxKA0dl9DQwrkr5B3YNcQ505xgQUtwZB-jKnSx3uetK0bkRK01g9S1lsWWAPZ-hSfVfeP0ZpvL7ap3RrA=w600" caption="Spring Bean Creation Lifecycle" %}
+{% include figure.html image="https://lh3.googleusercontent.com/UPsm3Jc2Gicv6fHuIqnSjOrwvXhO73u5bDYcWMU2WtuCKM9Q6ePPEGoJPKxKA0dl9DQwrkr5B3YNcQ505xgQUtwZB-jKnSx3uetK0bkRK01g9S1lsWWAPZ-hSfVfeP0ZpvL7ap3RrA=w600" caption="Java NIO" %}

 Main elements: